stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 routinely following up on sources cited in bibliographies, you can generate a surprisingly large number of books and articles on your topic in a relatively short time.

+- Some databases, such as **Web of Science**, offer the ability to browse references automatically.

 ### Research journal & bibliographic software